jrhizor/jrhizor.dev/content/posts/six-months-of-mealbymeal.md

 ### 1. Easy logging encourages retention

 Retention is critical because MyFitnessPal is an advertising behemoth.
-They expect users to churn after a couple months, but they can keep themselves as the default option anyone looking for a calorie tracker by spending a ton of money on ads.
-This allows them to market to users at the right moment when they start looking for a calorie tracking or weiht loss option, and makes it very expensive for competitors to compete on paid marketing to acquire users.
+They expect users to churn after a couple months, but they can keep themselves as the default option for anyone looking for a calorie tracker by spending a ton of money on ads.
+This allows them to market to users at the right moment when they start looking for a calorie tracking or weight loss option, and makes it very expensive for competitors to compete on paid marketing to acquire users.
 You need a niche or a unique distribution channel.

 So one way to make user acquisition cost-effective is to increase the average subscription length.
 For MealByMeal, I bet that easier logging would help retain users.
 I found this to be mostly true.
 If users didn't churn from the trial, \~2/3 of users maintained their subscriptions over multiple months.